Breast prostheses: Transgender and cross-dressing

 Full frontal cleavage tops are also available, mainly marketed to the transgender community.
 They incorporate a pair of breast prostheses in a one-piece skin coloured garment that is designed to provide the illusion of natural cleavage.
-Such garments have the disadvantage of having a visible top edge at the neck, which requires the wearing of a choker or similar necklace to hide the top edge of the garment.
+Such garments have the disadvantage of having a visible top edge at the neck.
 The edges of the breast prostheses are often distinguishable through the thin outer cover.

-Psychosocial considerations
+Psychosocial effects

-After a lumpectomy or mastectomy, both physical and psychological health of women can be affected as an outcome of tissue removal.
+After a lumpectomy or mastectomy, both physical and psychological health of people can be affected as an outcome of tissue removal.
 A breast prosthesis is an alternative post-surgical option to breast reconstruction to aid with these consequences.
-Breast tissue removal can leave women with an altered center of gravity, and could have negative impacts on posture as well as balance.
+Breast tissue removal can cause people to have an altered center of gravity, and could have negative impacts on posture as well as balance.
 A prosthesis may help to correct balance and posture deficiencies caused by tissue removal.
-Additionally, partial or full loss of a breast can result in loss of self-esteem for some women.
-As a result, they may have feelings of introversion, shyness, or insecurity about their new appearance.
-Breast prostheses may not only add to physical appearance, it may also have psychological benefits by providing a sense of femininity for women.
+Additionally, partial or full loss of a breast can result in loss of self-esteem for some people.
+Breast prostheses can be used to lessen the insecurity.